VISIT OUR ART STORE ▶

 1. Dab with a Napkin Right Away

-• I gently dab the spot while it’s still wet.
+• The spot is gently dabbed while still wet.

-• This lifts quite a bit of the color!
+• This lifts a significant amount of color.

 Dab with a napkin

-This trick only works if the paint is still damp, so timing is key.
-Be quick!
+This method works only when the paint is still damp, so timing is essential.

 The result of solution 1